Ethan-Lee-SCUT/Algorithm-Design-and-Analysis/Database/README.md

       * $A\rightarrow\beta\Rightarrow CA\rightarrow CB$
     * If $\alpha\rightarrow\beta,\beta\rightarrow\gamma$ then $\alpha\rightarrow\gamma$ (transitivity)
       * $A\rightarrow BD$, $BD\rightarrow C\Rightarrow A\rightarrow C$
-    * Additional rules (inferred from Armstrong's axioms)
+    * Additional rules (inferred from Armstrongs axioms)
       * $A\rightarrow B$ and $A\rightarrow C\Rightarrow A\rightarrow BC$ ???
       * $A\rightarrow BC\Rightarrow A\rightarrow B$ and $A\rightarrow C$
       * $A\rightarrow B$ and $BC\rightarrow D\Rightarrow AC\rightarrow D$